 Briar has a fully published specification.

-These messengers do not have Perfect Forward Secrecy (PFS), and while they fulfill certain needs that our previous recommendations may not, we do not recommend them for long-term or sensitive communications.
+These messengers do not have Forward Secrecy, and while they fulfill certain needs that our previous recommendations may not, we do not recommend them for long-term or sensitive communications.
 Any key compromise among message recipients would affect the confidentiality of all past communications.

 Messages and files shared in private rooms (those which require an invite) are by default E2EE as are one to one voice and video calls.